Cookies and Consent Management

 }

-The decision to track events is determined by whether or not a user has an Amplitude Analytics cookie.
-For users that have an Amplitude Analytics cookie, the following should be considered:
+The decision to track events is determined by if a user has an Amplitude Analytics cookie.
+For users that have an Amplitude Analytics cookie, consider the following:

-If the user removes all the cookies, they will likely be shown the consent banner again the next time they visit the site/app.
-Since there won’t be any Amplitude Analytics cookie yet set, the flow will go as indicated: the initialization of storage and tracking options will wait if using “deferInitialization = true”.
+2. If the user removes all the cookies, they will likely be shown the consent banner again the next time they visit the site/app.
+Since there won’t be any Amplitude Analytics cookie yet set, the flow will go as indicated: the initialization of storage and tracking options will wait if using deferInitialization = true.

-If the user consented to the Amplitude Analytics cookie at some point in the past, and the given consent has expired because of any reason (website cookie deletion, consent tracking expired, etc.), the consent will be surely asked again.
-If the user then declines the consent, the Amplitude Analytics cookie must explicitly be removed, otherwise it will continue to collect the user’s information regardless of the consent declination.
+3. If the user consented to the Amplitude Analytics cookie at some point in the past, and the given consent has expired because of any reason (website cookie deletion, consent tracking expired), the user will be prompted for consent again.
+If the user declines the consent, the Amplitude Analytics cookie must explicitly be removed, otherwise it will continue to collect the user’s information regardless of the consent declination.

-From any site that is using Amplitude JS SDK, it is possible to know the initialization options that have been set; you just need to execute the next command from the JavaScript console on the browser you use to access the site:
+From any site that uses Amplitude JavaScript SDK, you can know which initialization options are set.
+Run the next command from the JavaScript console on the browser you use to access the site:

 amplitude.getInstance().options

-If the Amplitude object instance is not stored in the “window” object, it won’t be available to extract this information, neither from the console nor from the Chrome extension; this usually happens when using Node.js instead of JS SDK.
+If the Amplitude object instance isn't stored in the window object, it won’t be available to extract this information, neither from the console nor from the Chrome extension; this usually happens when using Node.js instead of the JavaScript SDK.

 , and the error in the console will be as displayed in the following image: